Skip to main content

 Persistent (chronic) diseases

-Many chronic diseases commonly cause muscle weakness.
-In some conditions this is due to reduced blood and nutrient supply to muscles:
+Many chronic diseases can cause muscle weakness.
+In some conditions this is due to reduced blood and nutrient supply to muscles.

-Peripheral arterial disease: this is caused by narrowing of the arteries, usually due to the build-up of cholesterol.
+Peripheral arterial disease: This is caused by narrowing of the arteries, usually due to the build-up of cholesterol.
 It's linked to smoking and diet.
-The blood supply to the muscles is slowed and this becomes particularly noticeable with exercise, as it can't keep up with the demand.
+The blood supply to the muscles is slowed and this becomes particularly noticeable with exercise, as the blood supply can't keep up with the increased demand.
 Pain is often more noticeable than weakness but both can be a problem.

-Diabetes: this can cause weakness and loss of fitness.
+Diabetes: This can cause weakness and loss of fitness.
 Having raised blood sugar levels (and sometimes altered salt levels) puts muscles at a disadvantage too and they don't perform so well.
 In addition, as diabetes progresses, the blood supply to small nerves is lost.
 When the nerve serving a muscle fibre dies then the muscle fibre will also stop working.
-Finally, people with diabetes also have an increased tendency to narrowing of the arteries (see 'Peripheral arterial disease', above).
+People with diabetes also have an increased tendency to narrowing of the arteries (see 'Peripheral arterial disease', above).

 Conditions affecting brain 'drive' to muscles